turi-code/userguide/feature-engineering/tfidf.md

 document collections, where each element represents a document.
 Documents are represented in a bag-of-words format, i.e. a dictionary whose keys are words and whose values are the number of times the word occurs in the document.
-For more details, check the reference section for further reading.
+For more details and further reading, check the reference section.

 The TF-IDF transformation performs the following computation